 ObamaCare Employer Mandate Penalty Facts

 Many news outlets report the “employer mandate” as a $3000 fee.
-This isn’t true; the penalty for small businesses not covering their workers is $2000 per employee (minus the first 30 full-time employees) if an employer doesn’t offer coverage, or for employers who do provide coverage but offer coverage doesn’t provide minimum value or isn’t affordable, the fee is the lesser of: $3,000 per full-time employee receiving subsidy, or $2,000 per full-time employee (minus the first 30).
+This isn’t true.
+The penalty for small businesses not covering their workers is $2000 per employee minus the first 30 full-time employees.
+If an employer doesn’t offer coverage, or for employers who do provide coverage but offer coverage that doesn’t provide minimum value or isn’t affordable, the fee is the lesser of $3,000 per full-time employee receiving a subsidy, or $2,000 per full-time employee minus the first 30.

 • In total, 6 million people are estimated to gain insurance through employer-based health insurance due to the mandate.